Search This Blog

 Friday, 10 March 2023

-Losing someone and mourning a loss takes a toll on the mental health of the people that are left behind, especially during the pandemic, when cremation disposal was on the rise.
-Relatives’ gathering for the celebration of life gathering was very limited.
+Losing someone and mourning that loss can take a toll on the mental health of the people who are left behind.
+This is especially true during the pandemic, when cremation disposal is on the rise.
+Relatives gathering for the celebration of life gathering was very limited.

 LITTLE NUGGETS OF GOLD: